mahamb/node-guides/Avail/INSTALL.md

 sudo systemctl enable availd
 sudo systemctl restart availd && sudo journalctl -u availd -f -o cat
 ```
 **Now your node is running in separate screen terminal.
-Press "Ctrl+a+d" while running your node and left the screen.**
+Press "Ctrl+a+d" while running your node and left the screen.
-**Use ``screen -r`` to return back to AVAIL screen**
+Use ``screen -r`` to return back to AVAIL screen.**

+## Becomning an Active Validator
-## Before you can become an active validator, need to bond funds (avl tokens) into your node.
-## You can request from goldberg faucet channel. _https://discord.com/channels/1065831819154563132/1171414018028740698_
-## But for now, the team will select and send the 1000 Avail tokens need to bone in order to initialize your node as Validator.
+>- To become an active validator, need to bond funds (avl tokens) into your node.
+You can request from goldberg faucet channel _https://discord.com/channels/1065831819154563132/1171414018028740698_.
+But for now, the team will select and send the 1000 Avail tokens need to bond into your node so you can initialize your node as Validator.
 >- Stake your validator: https://docs.availproject.org/operate/validator/staking

 ## Avail Explorers: